oracle-livelabs/security/database/secure-legacy-application/configure-adb-instance/configure-adb-instance.md

 ## Task 1: Create an ATP database instance.

-1. With OCI open, we will navigate to the ATP portal by selecting the hamburger menu in the top left corner, which will allow for you to select **Oracle Database** and then, **Autonomous Transaction Processing.**
+1. With OCI open, navigate to the ATP portal by selecting the hamburger menu in the top left corner, which will allow for you to select **Oracle Database** and then, **Autonomous Transaction Processing.**

     ![Select ATP from OCI menu](images/select-atp-menu.png)